At a glance

 - Parathyroid glands are tiny glands located behind the thyroid gland, these glands control levels of calcium, phosphate, and magnesium.
-Blood is filtered through these glands, and if levels of calcium are too low, they release parathyroid hormones into the blood which increases blood calcium levels by pulling calcium from the bones, helping to increase absorption of calcium from food and increase the ability of the kidneys stop calcium being lost via the urine.
-If levels are too high, the parathyroid glands slow down or stop making parathyroid hormone which pushes calcium back into the bones.
+Blood is filtered through these glands, and if levels of calcium are too low, they release parathyroid hormones into the blood which increases blood calcium levels by pulling calcium from the bones, helping to increase the absorption of calcium from food and increase the ability of the kidneys stop calcium being lost via the urine.
+If levels are too high, the parathyroid glands slow down or stop making parathyroid hormone which pushes the calcium back into the bones.

 - Vitamin D3 (calcitriol) is a fat-soluble vitamin (it is stored in the fatty tissues and liver) is also activated by the parathyroid hormone.
 It increases levels of calcium and phosphate.
 When blood levels of calcium drop, vitamin D is activated, which helps, the gut absorb more dietary calcium.

 - Calcitonin is a hormone produced by specialised cells (known as parafollicular cells) in the thyroid gland.
 If blood calcium levels are too high, calcitonin is secreted which acts to reduce levels by inhibiting absorption in the gastrointestinal tract, allowing the kidneys to excrete more calcium in the urine, inhibiting osteoclast activity in the bones and increasing osteoblast activity in the bones.

 - The kidneys filter blood, and when functioning properly, can filter the blood and maintain calcium levels.

 - Bones are reservoirs of calcium.
 When levels drop, calcium is extracted from the bone into the bloodstream.
 When levels are too high, calcium is pulled into the bone.